SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+    - **Changelog:**

+        - 06/04/2023 - minor - Removed a selection as it triggered too many false positives, and the detection was not part of the main goal of this rule.

 ??? abstract "Add User to Privileged Group"

     Add user in a potential privileged group which can be used to elevate privileges on the system